Jankyz/Laravel-API/README.md

 $ composer create-project laravel/laravel YOURNAME
 ```

-## Copy or Clone Laravel-API and Replace files in Your Laravel Empty Project
+## Copy or Clone Laravel-Weather and Replace files in Your Laravel Empty Project